poojahosabettu/Java-Projects/PackageChallenge/README.md

   1. 0/1 Knapsack problem to find the optimal solution of maximized cost.
   2. Use the solution from above to backtrack to find the indexes used to reach the solution.

-## Design pattern and coding practice

-Taking the SOLID design practice into account while designing this project , utilising Singleton as one of primary design patterns into account for various services.

 ## Cloning the project